rufousJr/warpwoofwimble/content/pages/Have One On Me/album.md

 and ["Autumn"]({filename}three/autumn.md),
 but also from the production of the album -- recorded not only in Laurel Canyon, but also in a couple town's a stone's throw from Newsom's hometown of Nevada City.

+[^quietus]: [A Vision of Decadence: Joanna Newsom on *Have One On Me*](http://thequietus.com/articles/04232-joanna-newsom-have-one-on-me-interview), Jude Rodgers, The Quietus, May 2010

+[^amsong]: [Joanna Newsom: The Siren's Song](http://americansongwriter.com/2010/09/joanna-newsom-the-sirens-song/), *American Songwriter*, Evan Schlansky, Sep 2010

+# Production #

 *Have One On Me* is notoriously voluble, its three discs described variously by Newsom as "morning, noon, night" or "beginning, middle, end".
 She found this division particularly suited to the triple-LP format:

 > Somehow, when I began to think of it in a three-part form, it worked for me.
 Obviously, it's so much information, and the thing that I liked about the triple album shape is that it started to feel like three chapters or three acts in a play. [...]
 So [the LP]'s got three main arcs, and then each one is broken into sides.
 If you look at each side, the sets of three are all arranged differently.
 There is no set of three, side by side, that have the same instrumentation on them.[^utrad]

-[^amsong]: [Joanna Newsom: The Siren's Song](http://americansongwriter.com/2010/09/joanna-newsom-the-sirens-song/), *American Songwriter*, Evan Schlansky, Sep 2010

 [^nyt]: [Joanna Newsom, the Changeling](http://www.nytimes.com/2010/03/07/magazine/07Newsom-t.html?pagewanted=all), *The New York Times*, Jody Rosen, March 2010